-If the internal GSM/GPRS/UMTS modem is connected (⇒ Section 7.1) or an external GSM/GPRS/UMTS modem and/or an external device including a GSM/GPRS/UMTS modem is connected to the serial interface, the DL230 can send SMS messages (Short Message Service by GSM providers) when defined events occur.
+If the internal soldered GSM/GPRS/UMTS modem is connected (⇒ Section 7.1) or an GSM/GPRS/UMTS/LTE modem module and/or an external device including a GSM/GPRS/UMTS/LTE modem is connected to the serial interface, the DL230 can send SMS messages (Short Message Service by GSM providers) when defined events occur.

-- This function will incur costs due to continuous data transmission via SMS on a mobile network.
+This function will incur costs due to continuous data transmission via SMS on a mobile network.
 Talk to your mobile phone provider to obtain an economical tariff.
-Optimization of this factor is your responsibility. - Failures may occur in data transmission due to interference of the radio connection. - This application will only work with a GSM/GPRS/UMTS modem.
+Optimization of this factor is your responsibility.

+Failures may occur in data transmission due to interference of the radio connection.

+This application will only work with a GSM/GPRS/UMTS/LTE modem.